thien-do/thien-do/work.md

 2020 / Developer Tools

 - Co-created [DiagramPlus](https://diagramplus.com),
-a modern & privacy-first database design web app.
+a modern and privacy-first database design web app.
 It works with TablePlus to import and export diagrams from existing databases.

 - Developed highly-requested features on